 These aims are embedded across our English lessons and the wider curriculum.
 We have an inspiring and well organised English curriculum that provides many purposeful opportunities for reading, comprehension, writing, speaking and listening and grammar.
 We promote the use of talk to develop writing skills as well as speaking and listening.
 We use ‘talk for writing’ to learn and re-tell stories and children use this to plan their sentences before writing.
 Pupils are immersed into a range of fiction and non-fiction texts and through engaging lessons they are equipped with the skills to write for a range of contexts, purposes and audiences.

-Guided reading groups are started at the end of the Reception year.
-In KS1, reading is taught through both shared and guided reading.
-In Year 1, children work in small groups and are encouraged to use a range of skills in these sessions, summarising texts, making predictions and inferences, investigating new and ambitious vocabulary, and to be inquisitive asking and answering questions.
+When children are in Year 2, they take part in whole class guided reading lessons and children work with a reading partner to develop and expand on their ideas.
+They are encouraged to use a range of skills in these sessions, summarising texts, making predictions and inferences, investigating new and ambitious vocabulary, and to be inquisitive asking and answering questions.
 Children are provided with sentence stems to help them scaffold their ideas.
-In Year 2, these skills are built upon through whole class guided reading lessons and children work with a reading partner to develop and expand on their ideas.

 We aim to develop children’s English skills and inspire them to develop a love of reading and a knowledge of a variety of authors through story times.
 At Onslow Infant School, we have a core book list, where fiction and non-fiction texts are carefully chosen in advance for their literary value and content.
 We aim to choose books that:

 · extend children's vocabulary

 · have illustrations which are engaging and reflect children from all backgrounds and cultures

 · help children connect with who they are